bytescript/bytescript/docs/compiler/lexer/keywords/keywords.md

 This document provides a comprehensive list of all keywords in the [ByteScript](https://github.com/bytescript/bytescript) language.
 Keywords are reserved words that have a special meaning and function in the language.
 They cannot be used as identifiers for variables, functions, classes, or any other user-defined entities.
 Each keyword is accompanied by a brief description and an example of its usage in ByteScript code.

+> Please note that this list of keywords is based on the current version of the ByteScript specification document, which can be found here: [ByteScript Specification Document](https://github.com/bytescript/bytescript/blob/master/docs/specification.md).
+As the ByteScript language continues to evolve, new keywords may be added or existing ones may change, so be sure to check back for updates.

 ## Table of Contents

 - [const](#const)